littleprojects/ACC_W211/readme.md

 The ACC communicates with the vehicle via a single CAN line (CAN_C – Engine CAN).
 Using a CAN database, all relevant signals can be decoded.
 Is it possible to replace the ACC with a new controller and sensor?
-I think so -> lets try with a Proof of Concept (a simple cruise control at first)
+I think so -> let's try with a Proof of Concept (a simple cruise control at first)

 Many thanks to the websites:
 - https://w220.wiki/Distronic#Distronic